12 best breakfast foods in Vietnam

 3. Bò kho

 A delightful version of beef stew, bò kho is both a perfect late-night snack and an early-morning breakfast in Vietnam.
-Slow-cooked chunks of beef combine with fragrant flavours like lemongrass and chilli for a super savoury, spicy bowl of hearty goodness.
+Slow-cooked chunks of beef combine with fragrant flavours like lemongrass and chili for a super savoury, spicy bowl of hearty goodness.
 Sop up every bit with the baguette served alongside.

 Bo Kho